 What Does This Suggest?

-Basically, it suggests having patience because while the prices may fluctuate, they will remain more stable than some of the other stocks.
+It suggests having patience because while the prices may fluctuate, they will remain more stable than some of the other stocks.

 This provides you with protection from inflation and fiat currencies.